MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-server-clusters.md

 - Single servers must use only Non-volatile Memory Express (NVMe) or Solid-State (SSD) drives.
 - Stretched (dual-site) clusters aren't supported with individual servers (stretched clusters require a minimum of two servers in each site).
 - To install updates in Windows Admin Center, you can't use the Cluster Manager > Updates tool.
 Instead, you can use the single-server Server Manager > Updates tool or use Server Configuration tool (SConfig).
 For solution updates (such as driver and firmware updates), see your solution vendor.
-- Host update that requires a restart will cause downtime to running virtual machines (VMs).
-Shut them down gracefully before restarting the host.
+- Operating system or other updates that require a restart cause downtime to running virtual machines (VMs) because there isn't another running cluster node to move the VMs to.
+We recommend manually shutting down the VMs before restarting to ensure that the VMs have enough time to shut down prior to the restart.

 ## Prerequisites